Raymond Braun: Career

-Soho House Run Club

-Braun is the founder and captain of the Soho House Run Club, which was recognized by the Los Angeles Times as one of the most inspiring run clubs in Los Angeles.
-In a profile by the publication, Braun stated that his primary focus was on fostering an inclusive community rather than solely on running.
-Membership in Soho House is not required to participate in the club, and the Los Angeles Times highlighted its efforts to be accessible to runners of varying abilities, including those with disabilities.
-Discussing the initiative, Braun stated, "There are so many conversations happening right now about isolation and how we're in a loneliness crisis.
-I wanted to provide an opportunity for people to socialize and make friends."

-State of Pride Documentary

 In 2019, Braun hosted and produced the documentary State of Pride, which premiered at the SXSW Film Festival.
 The film received critical recognition, winning the GLAAD Media Award for "Outstanding Documentary" and being listed by TIME as a "must-see" documentary for Pride Month.
 For his role as host and executive producer, Braun was named the "Doc Star of the Month" for June 2019 by the International Documentary Association.

+He set a world record in 2023 as the first person to complete seven triathlons on seven continents in seven consecutive days.
+Known as the "World Triathlon Challenge," the effort aimed to raise awareness and funds for mental health programs in recognition of his own experience with OCD.
+That same year, Braun participated in the Bosphorus Cross-Continental Swim, an open-water race organized by the Turkish Olympic Committee, where he swam from Asia to Europe.
+In 2024 he completed the Abbott World Marathon Majors, serving as a guide for Chris Nikic, who became the first person with Down syndrome to finish all six races in the series.
+In 2023, Raymond Braun hosted Fuel Something Bigger, a national storytelling series.

+Braun is the founder of the Soho House Run Club.
+In a profile by The LA Times, Braun stated that his primary focus was on fostering community rather than solely on running.
+They also highlighted its efforts to be accessible to runners of varying abilities, including those with disabilities.
+Discussing the initiative, Braun stated, "There are so many conversations happening right now about isolation and how we're in a loneliness crisis.
+I wanted to provide an opportunity for people to socialize and make friends."

 Paris 2024 Coverage

 Braun served as a mental health correspondent at the Paris 2024 Olympic and Paralympic Games, focusing on athlete well-being, sports psychology, and mental resilience.
-His coverage featured interviews with Olympians, Paralympians, and sports figures, highlighting the psychological challenges of elite competition.

-During the Games, Braun's interview with Noah Lyles at the Track & Field Press Conference gained widespread attention after Lyles candidly discussed his mental health struggles in the Olympic Village.
-The conversation contributed to broader discussions on mental health in elite athletics.

-Braun also interviewed Novak Djokovic about mental resilience and maintaining a championship mindset under pressure.
-The interview, released shortly before Djokovic won gold at the Games, was widely shared in sports media.
+His coverage featured interviews with Olympians, Paralympians, and sports figures, including with Novak Djokovic about mental resilience and maintaining a championship mindset under pressure.
 In addition to his reporting, Braun participated in and covered the 2024 Paris Olympic Marathon Pour Tous, a public race held on the Olympic marathon course.
 While running, he conducted on-course interviews with Olympians and amateur runners, discussing their experiences, training, and motivations for taking part in the event.